adudenamedruby/.dotfiles/DevelopmentSetup/README.md

 ```
 - Don’t display the annoying prompt when quitting iTerm `defaults write com.googlecode.iterm2 PromptOnQuit -bool false`
 - End setup by running `brew cleanup' to clean out any old formulas
+- Download Xcode themes
+    - Go to `~/Library/Developer/Xcode/UserData/FontAndColorThemes/` (FontAndColoThemes may not exist.)
+    - Drop in .dvtcolortheme files here.
+Restart Xcode and your themes should be there.

 ### XVim
 - Rename standard xcode to Xcode-Distribution (if you need a distribution Xcode)